zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    :Type: :zeek:type:`function` (c: :zeek:type:`connection`) : :zeek:type:`bool`

    Determines whether a connection has been received externally.
-For example, Broccoli or the Time Machine can send packets to Bro via a mechanism that is one step lower than sending events.
+For example, Broccoli or the Time Machine can send packets to Zeek via a mechanism that is one step lower than sending events.
 This function checks whether the packets of a connection stem from one of these external *packet sources*.